yiqiao-yin/pace-u-cs667/README.md

 This course is graded on a Pass/Fail basis.
 To pass, you must successfully complete a complete data science, machine learning, or AI project, demonstrating your understanding of the data science lifecycle and your ability to produce functional, real-world-ready solutions.

+### Submissions
 We will be using [this link](https://airtable.com/embed/appBjNPgdot15ZqO7/pagKL7hfbTouEflS9/form) for all of the submissions.
+All submissions will be using the same link listed in this section.
+Please take this part seriously as you may fail the class if you do not have enough the submissions.

-You will pass this class if both of the following criteria have been met:
+You will **pass** this 3-credit class if both of the following criteria have been met:
 - Fill up the submission form after every single class as participation.
 You can be excused for 2 classes for medical reasons.
-- Upon approval of the completion of the project.
-For details of capstone project, please see [here](./capstone/README.md)
+During the semester, we will be covering project 1 and project 2, which are discussed [here](./capstone/README.md).
+Project 1 and Project 2 each have 3 submissions.
+You must fulfill at least 2/3 of these submissions.
+- Additionally, you are also required to work at least one of the following projects.
+Please see this [list](./capstone/extra_proj.md).
+These ideas are based on realworld applications in a variety of industry and it is highly recommended to take these projects seriously!

 [Go back to TOC](#table-of-contents)